Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 The first point of difference is the way CPU, and GPU microprocessors handle any given task.
 A CPU performs various calculations systematically to process any given task.
 A GPU is very good at processing large numbers of identical smaller tasks, like generating millions of triangles for example.

-Graphically intense programs tend to overburden a CPU.
+Graphically intense programs and architecture software in general tend to overburden a CPU.
 A modern GPU offers far superior processing power and memory bandwidth for this task.
 It is tailored for processing tasks that comprise many parallel processes.
 It makes GPU rendering more efficient than CPU rendering.

 Then again, despite the time taken, the traditional CPU rendering provides a quality that is still unattainable with GPUs.
 So, let’s weigh in on both sides of the debate.